jhaytaslim/phony/README.md

 # phony
-- create a .env file at the root of the project using the env.sample file
+- create a .env file at the root of the project using the .sample file
 - run the application in any of the following modes with the specified commands:
   - dev: `yarn dev`
   - production: `yarn start`